acalvarez86/Family-Blog/Blog_Page/georgetown-duplex.md

 ---

-The second property we bought was a duplex.
+The second property we bought was this Georgetown duplex.
 We had decided to get into the real estate world and, after considering our options, we both agreed on the best strategy we should pursue.

 We decided to turn the single-family home where we were living at the time into a long-term rental.
 Check the details [here](https://familyventurescafe.com/real-estate/our-first-house/).
 We bought this duplex intending to move to one side, rent the other one, and live rent-free.
 This was our very first incursion into buying an investment property.
 With that purpose in mind, we were convinced that buying a good deal and holding onto it using the house-hacking strategy was the best way to grow our portfolio.